The King of Marvin Gardens

 The King of Marvin Gardens is a 1972 American drama film.
-It stars Jack Nicholson, Bruce Dern, Ellen Burstyn and Scatman Crothers.
+It stars Jack Nicholson, Bruce Dern, Ellen Burstyn, and Scatman Crothers.
 It is one of several collaborations between Nicholson and director Bob Rafelson.
 The majority of the film is set in a wintry Atlantic City, New Jersey, with cinematography by László Kovács.

 The title alludes to the Marven Gardens in Margate, New Jersey, and one of the properties in the Monopoly board game, which was based on the streets of Atlantic City.

 Plot

-David and Jason are brothers.
-David is a depressive living with his grandfather in Philadelphia, where he runs a late-night radio talk show, and the latter an extrovert con man working for gang boss Lewis in Atlantic City, where he lives with the manic depressive Sally, a former beauty queen and prostitute, and her stepdaughter Jessica, who entertains men alongside her stepmother.
+David and Jason Staebler are brothers, the former a depressive living with his grandfather in Philadelphia, where he runs a late-night radio talk show, and the latter an extrovert con man working for gang boss Lewis in Atlantic City, where he lives with the manic depressive Sally, a former beauty queen and prostitute, and her stepdaughter Jessica, who entertains men alongside her stepmother.
 After no contact for 18 months, Jason asks David to come to Atlantic City for an opportunity to "make our fortune".
 David arrives and, after he is bailed out of jail, Jason persuades him to stay on in his hotel suite with the two women.
 He explains his scheme for a casino in Hawaii, and tells him that they will share the girls when they go there.

 Tensions grow among the four as Jason seeks unsuccessfully to involve a Japanese syndicate of investors in his plans.
 The skeptical David has no faith in Jason's plan, while Jason chides David for wallowing in his dark, lonely depressed life.
 Jessica is being groomed for a beauty queen career by Sally in another improbable scheme but develops a mutual attraction with Jason.
 Sally, increasingly neurotic over losing her looks, burns her glamorous clothes, cuts off her hair and throws away her cosmetics.
 Jason starts packing to leave for Hawaii and tells Sally that he is going with Jessica and that she cannot come.
 Sally threatens to shoot David or Jason and, when Jason mocks her, shoots him dead in rage and despair.
 David escorts his brother's corpse home to Philadelphia by train.